zarucki/social_group_feed_recruitment/README.md

 	upsert: false
     )

+* We only touch caches of users that are subscribed to given group
 * We set `upsert` to false, because we want to update only `timeline_caches` that exist.
 * `slice` operator is very helpful, not only it will put our new post in right place in the array, but also it will truncate end if it will exceed given amount.
 Thanks to that we don't have to worry that our cache growing too much, or that it will exceed 16mb per document.
 We have predicatable timeline cache size.
 * Above together with TTL makes it that we don't have to track which users are active, if they are active they will have a cache, and will have fast first feed page